The evolution of XR (Extended Reality)

 What does XR or Extended Reality comprise of?

 Virtual reality – VR consists of fully computer-generated environments that users access through the help of a headset and is fully immersed in the experience.
 The technology has been developed to meet the design, marketing, education, training, and retail needs of specific professions and businesses.

 Augmented reality – With AR, users are very much aware of the physical reality of their surroundings, but there is an overlay or superimposition of digital objects (information, graphics, sounds) onto the user’s view of the real world, through a screen or headset.

 AR requires specialized software to see/ perceive the user’s immediate environment.
-But we see AR implemented much more regularly than VR in daily life – whether it’s though Snapchat filters that add digital features to pictures or, spotting rogue Pokémons as we walk around our neighbourhood.
+But we see AR implemented much more regularly than VR in daily life – whether it’s through Snapchat filters that add digital features to pictures or, spotting rogue Pokémons as we walk around our neighborhood.